top of page

 Christopher T. Conner Assistant Professor of Sociology at The University of Missouri, Columbia.
 His research is at the intersection of criminology/deviance, social movements, technology, gender and sexuality, and social theory.

-His work has been featured in a variety of outlets including Critical Sociology, YOUNG: Journal of Nordic Youth Culture, The Sociological Quarterly, Deviant Behavior, Symbolic Interaction, and Sexualities.
+Chris' work has been featured in a variety of outlets including Critical Sociology, YOUNG: Journal of Nordic Youth Culture, The Sociological Quarterly, Deviant Behavior, Symbolic Interaction, and Sexualities.
 He is a semi-regular contributor to Salon and The Conversation, and has been interviewed by a variety of national news outlets.
 He has also co-edited numerous anthologies including The Spectacle of Online Life (In Production), The Gayborhood: From Sexual Liberation to Cosmopolitan Spectacle, Forgotten Founders and Other Neglected Social Theorists, and Studies in Symbolic Interaction: Subcultures.

 Dr. Conner is the 2023 recipient of The Kathy Charmez Early in Career Award given by The Society for the Study of Symbolic Interaction, and was also the Mizzou honorary men's basketball coach Spring 2025.
 His book Conspiracy Theories and Extremism in New Times won a Choice Books Recommendation.